EventStore/documentation/docs/getting-started/quickstart/README.md

 ```
 :::

-3. In step 2 of the code, review how the a new event is initiated:
+3. In step 2 of the code, review how a new event is initiated:

 ::: tabs#dev-language-platform
 @tab Select >